akalongman/sublimetext-autobackups/README.md

 AutoBackups is a Sublime Text 2/3 plugin, which automatically save a backup copy every time you save or open (if backup file not exists) a file.
 (Like DreamWeaver)

 When you edit text files (scripts, prose, whatever) you often find yourself wishing for an last version.
 Ever accidentally deleted a chunk from an important configuration file, or wished you could roll back a document a few hours?
 This plugin takes a copy of file you open/save and copies it into a backup directory structure, ensuring that you never lose an old version of a file.
+If enabled setting backup_per_day backups will be saved for each day.

 ## Installation